DSACMS/outbound-understanding-survey-1/CONTRIBUTING.md

 ### Team Specific Guidelines

 - Please try to keep pull requests to a reasonable size; try to split large contributions to multiple PRs
-- Please create pull requests into dev unless the contribution is some kind of bugfix or urgent hotfix.
+- Please create pull requests into dev unless the contribution is some kind of bugfix or urgent hotfix
-- Document and explain the contribution clearly according to provided standards when possible.
+- Document and explain the contribution clearly according to provided standards when possible
 - Feel free to reach out to us if there is any confusion.
 A list of the project maintainers is found here: [MAINTAINERS.md](./MAINTAINERS.md)

 ### Building dependencies